AudioEmerge/Echotech/README.md

 This repository provides the source code and vst plugin implementation of a stereo delay with various other features.

 Features include:
-1) Two independent delay line with feedback,
+1) Two independent delay lines with feedback,
 2) Wet/dry controls,
 3) Tempo synchronisation to a host application,
 4) Input & output gain control in dB,